kyma-project/istio/docs/user/operation-guides/02-10-check-if-sidecar-injection-is-enabled.md

         - no-label/some-pod
     ```

-*  If you pass a parameter, only the Pods from the specified Namespace are analyzed.
+*  If you pass a parameter, only the Pods from the specified namespace are analyzed.
 The script outputs the information in the format of `{POD}`.
 Run:

     ```bash
     ./sidecar-analysis.sh {NAMESPACE}